raymond1/Document-Compiling-CMS/README.md

 If no script file is specified, it is assumed by default to be "script.txt" from the current directory.

-See below for information on how to configure the Document Compiling CMS (abbreviated DCC).
+See below for information on how to configure the Document Compiling CMS (abbreviated DCC), the format of the script file and files needed to control the behaviour of generate_website.php.

 # Capabilities
 This is a program that generates a website.
 It is capable of doing the following things: